mzamoras/rbc/README.md

 |3.
 Enable <span style="color:#EC407A">**gzip**</span> for compiled files ?| true |
 |4. <span style="color:#EC407A">**Minify**</span> compiled files ?| false |

----
 ## <span style="color:#EC407A;font-size:1.1em;">Running Electron Only</span>
-When running Electron App the default options are configured to run as DEVELOPMENT MODE.
+When running Electron App the default options are configured to run as **DEVELOPMENT MODE**.

 **Note:** Running Electron only does not allow HMR, but you can use **watch mode** to lisent for changes and recompile when they happen.
 To Enable HMR, run Server instead.